 1. The Gospel Provides Balance

 The gospel gives me balance between two extremes: On one hand, while my sins make me insecure and crush my spirit, when I think on the gospel, I'm reminded that I’m loved and forgiven (Rom.
 5:8).
 On the other hand, while my "successes" and good works inflate my ego, when I think on the gospel, I'm reminded that I’m loved and accepted by grace, not my works (Eph.
 2:8-9).

 2. The Gospel Provides Confidence

 “Therefore, there is now no condemnation for those who are in Christ Jesus” (Rom.
 8:1).
 Notice, Paul is not presenting the gospel itself but something that is true “now” because of the gospel.
 He's explaining one of the gospel's benefits, and it is stunning!
-Because Jesus took my sin on the cross, I am totally free from the shackles of guilt and shame.
+Because Jesus took my sin on the cross, I am totally free from the guilt and shame that sin brings.
 Now I can stand confidently before God, knowing that even though I still sin, God fully loves and accepts me in Christ.

 "In [Christ] and through faith in him we may approach God with freedom and confidence" (Eph.
 3:12).

 Everywhere I turn I'm being told I'm not doing enough.
 Even the most genuine Christians and the most well-meaning pastors are (at least implicitly) saying I'm not reading my Bible enough, I'm not loving my neighbor enough, I'm not praying enough, I'm not giving enough, I'm not serving enough, etc. But when is "enough" enough?
 And whose standard of "enough" am I supposed to use?
 It's confusing and stressful.